leaninnovationlabs/dmcp/docs/manual/create-tools.md

 # Create Tools

-Tools in DBMCP are named queries that can be executed by AI assistants through the MCP protocol.
+Tools in DMCP are named queries that can be executed by AI assistants through the MCP protocol.
 They allow you to expose database operations as simple, reusable functions that AI models can understand and use.

 ## What are Tools?

-A Tool in DBMCP consists of:
+A Tool in DMCP consists of:
 - **Name**: Human-readable identifier for the tool
 - **Description**: Clear explanation of what the tool does
 - **SQL Query**: The actual database query to execute